 You’ll need to drive to hike some of the biggest mountains in the region, but there is plenty of scenery right in Lake Placid.
 Why not stay in town?
 Read on and we’ll have you tossing the car keys aside and setting off by foot or bike to four of our favorite jaw-dropping destinations.

 This little gem rises 460 feet above the eastern shore of Mirror Lake.
 See that big bald spot on its face?
-That’s your destination.
+That’s your destination and there are few easy Adirondack hikes with a better view.
 About a half mile from the trailhead, you’ll reach a fork.
 From here there are two ways to tackle Cobble: The 0.8 mile route, right, is pretty steep, while the 1.6 mile route, left, offers easier grades.
 Take your pick, or make a loop and see both.
 Either way, be sure to pay attention to the signs, as the trails intersect several other paths and private land.
 The short and long routes converge just before the 2,343 foot summit, one of the best picnic spots anywhere.

 Get there: From Main Street, follow the paved Mirror Lake Drive walkway in either direction to the entrance to Northwood School (read more about the walkway loop, below).
 There is a trailhead parking area 200 yards up this entrance road, on the left.

 If you’re anywhere near the northern end of downtown Lake Placid, you're also near the village’s namesake lake.
 At Brewster Peninsula, you’ll find 2 miles of easy trails to explore.
-They’re all worth checking out, but we’d be remiss if we didn’t recommend the Lake Shore Trail.
+They’re all worth checking out, but we’d be remiss if we didn’t recommend the Lake Shore Trail in this list of easy Adirondack hikes and walks.
 It’s exactly what it sounds like — a scenic, mostly flat, 0.4 mile trail that follows the shore of Lake Placid lake to a dam.
 Take your time enjoying stunning views across the water before meandering back to town.

 Get there: Follow Main Street north through downtown and continue to follow it as it swings left and climbs a short hill.
 Turn right on Peninsula Road — it looks like the entrance to a hotel, but you’ll see a large DEC sign for the trails — and follow it, bearing left at the next intersection.
 The trailhead and parking are on the left.